Packing List for Italy: 10 Things You Shouldn't Forget

 Here are ten things you shouldn’t forget to pack for your trip to Italy, no matter the season or the destination.

-That being said, if you plan to be outdoors, pack accordingly.
+That being said, if you plan to be outdoors, choose things to pack for italy accordingly.
 In the Dolomites in winter, you might need to add a warm jacket.
 In the Cinque Terre, you should remember hardy, comfortable shoes for all the walking you’ll do between villages.
-Heading for the Amalfi Coast or Lake Como?
+Heading forNaples & Amalfi Coast or Milan & Lake Como?
 Pack your seaside best for those post-beach cocktails.

 Just be warned: the cities of bella Italia are not the place for your Crocs or hiking boots.
 If you want to fit in with the locals, take care to make sure your walking shoes are as good looking as they are comfortable.

-3. A good looking, comfortable day pack
+3. A good looking, comfortable day pack is a useful thing to bring to Italy

 This is true no matter your destination.
 From the cities to the hills, having a comfortable bag to carry all your things is just a good idea.
 For Italy, we’d recommend something that also looks cool (are you noticing any patterns here?) but above all, make sure it’s comfortable and holds everything it needs to.

-4. A scarf or lightweight cover-up
+4. Definitely bring to Italy a scarf or lightweight cover-up

 This applies to everyone, especially if you’re travelling in summer.
 Yes, that might sound counter-intuitive, but if it’s hot, you might not be dressed particularly modestly.
 However, when you’re visiting any one of the many churches and religious buildings that dot the entire country, you may be required to cover your skin from shoulders to knees.
 This applies to both men and women, and they reserve the right to turn people away, even after queuing all day.